Medical error: Misdiagnosis of psychological disorders

 Asperger syndrome and autism tend to get undiagnosed or delayed recognition and delayed diagnosis or misdiagnosed.
 Delayed or mistaken diagnosis can be traumatic for individuals and families; for example, misdiagnosis can lead to medications that worsen behavior.

-The DSM-5 field trials included "test-retest reliability" which involved different clinicians doing independent evaluations of the same patient—a new approach to the study of diagnostic reliability.
+Field trials of the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) included "test-retest reliability" which involved different clinicians doing independent evaluations of the same patient—a new approach to the study of diagnostic reliability.

 Outpatient vs. inpatient

 Misdiagnosis is the leading cause of medical error in outpatient facilities.

 Since the National Institute of Medicine's 1999 report, "To Err is Human," found up to 98,000 hospital patients die from preventable medical errors in the U.S. each year, government and private sector efforts have focused on inpatient safety.

 Medical prescriptions

 While in 2000 the Committee on Quality of Health Care in America affirmed medical mistakes are an "unavoidable outcome of learning to practice medicine", at 2019 the commonly accepted link between prescribing skills and clinical clerkships was not yet demonstrated by the available data and in the U.S. legibility of handwritten prescriptions has been indirectly responsible for at least 7,000 deaths annually.

 Prescription errors concern ambiguous abbreviations, the right spelling of the full name of drugs: improper use of the nomenclature, of decimal points, unit or rate expressions; legibility and proper instructions; miscalculations of the posology (quantity, route and frequency of administration, duration of the treatment, dosage form and dosage strength); lack of information about patients (e.g. allergy, declining renal function) or reported in the medical document.
 There were an estimated 66 million clinically significant medication errors in the British NHS in 2018.
 The resulting adverse drug reactions are estimated to cause around 700 deaths a year in England and to contribute to around 22,000 deaths a year.
 The British researchers did not find any evidence that error rates were lower in other countries, and the global cost was estimated at $42 billion per year.

 Medication errors in hospital include omissions, delayed dosing and incorrect medication administrations.
 Medication errors are not always readily identified, but can be reported using case note reviews or incident reporting systems.
 There are pharmacist-led interventions that can reduce the incident of medication error.
 Electronic prescribing has been shown to reduce prescribing errors by up to 30%.